cognitom/dotfiles/README.md

 Good bye my dotfiles.
 I realize that I'm not using these so much these days.

+- Target: Mac OS X Yosemite

 ## 1: Xcode

 Install Xcode via App Store.

 - Xcode

+Make sure to launch Xcode and agree the license.

 ## 2: Automated